adrienverge/yamllint/docs/integration.rst

 suited output format to decorate code with linting errors.
 You can also force the GitHub Actions output with ``yamllint --format github``.

-An minimal example workflow using GitHub Actions:
+A minimal example workflow using GitHub Actions:

 .. code:: yaml